michaelmior/bloomfilter/README.md

 such as decomposing an object to a byte-stream, or the hash function to be used, or the serialization strategy to be used.

-The library is unit-tested on the following platforms:

-* Oracle JDK 7
-* Oracle JDK 8
-* Oracle JDK 9

 ## Why another Bloom Filter implementation?